telerik/blazor-docs/components/scheduler/templates/slot.md

 ## AllDaySlotTemplate

 Use the `AllDaySlotTemplate` to provide a custom rendering for the cells in the Telerik Scheduler for Blazor that span across a full day.
-This template can be defined for the [day, multiday, and week Scheduler views]({%slug scheduler-views-overview%}).
+This template can be defined for the [Day, Multiday, and Week Scheduler views]({%slug scheduler-views-overview%}).

 The `context` of the template is a `SchedulerAllDaySlotTemplateContext` object that contains: